awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_serverless workflows/Readme.md

 ![AWS Tracking Application](images/lambda1.png)

 If the step turns red, that indicates that an error occurred.
-You can click on the step and then view the logs that are accessible from the right hand side.
+You can click on the step and then view the logs that are accessible from the right hand side of the page.

 ![AWS Tracking Application](images/lambda14.png)